SDI/SDCN Undergraduate Spring Fellowships and Summer Fellowships

-The Sustained Dialogue Institute (SDI) is a nonprofit organization in Washington D.C. seeking enthusiastic, engaged leaders for a hands-on, exceptional internship opportunity in Washington, D.C.
-Ideal candidates will be passionate about fields including: civic engagement, youth dialogue, diversity, inclusion, social enterprise, and conflict resolution.
+The Sustained Dialogue Institute (SDI) is a nonprofit organization in Washington D.C. seeking enthusiastic, engaged leaders for a hands-on, exceptional fellowship opportunity in Washington, D.C.
+Ideal candidates will be passionate about fields including: civic engagement, dialogue, diversity, inclusion, and conflict resolution.

 Our mission is to develop everyday leaders who engage differences as strengths to create more inclusive campuses, workplaces, and communities.
 We work primarily with U.S. college campuses, though we also partner periodically with corporate workplaces and DC-area nonprofits.